The project

 Regional and state governments

-Municipal partnership work has so far been a voluntary, often additional task for municipalities for which only limited financial and human capacities are available.
-For a high-quality municipal exchange of expertise, it is essential that, in addition to the people responsible for town twinning, actors from various specialist departments also take part.
-Increasingly, cities in Germany and, gradually, in the USA also have offices for international relations, through which city partnerships are coordinated.
-As part of the Urban Diplomacy Exchange, other specialist offices are to be involved in addition to the International Office, so that a holistic exchange between different specialist offices and administrations is made possible.
-This can result in a fruitful exchange of knowledge between environmental agencies, climate protection managers or social affairs agencies.
-In the medium to long term, this interweaving of specialist departments and the dissolution of silo thinking in the city administrations can result in urban planning activities benefiting all residents and thus the Leave-no-one-behind approach of the 2030 Agenda stronger in political and administrative action is taken into account.
+Municipal partnership work has been a voluntary, often additional task up to now for which only limited financial and personnel capacities are available.
+For a high-quality exchange of municipal expertise, however, responsible persons from various thematic departments are indispensable in addition to those responsible for city relations.
+More and more frequently, cities in Germany and increasingly also in the USA have offices for international relations where city partnerships are coordinated.
+In the framework of Urban Diplomacy Exchange, other city offices are to be involved in addition to the Office of International Affairs in order to facilitate a holistic exchange between different departments and administrations.
+This will result in a fruitful exchange of knowledge between environmental departments, climate protection managers or the departments for social affairs.
+In the medium to long term, this interlinking between thematic departments and a move away from silo thinking in city administrations can lead to urban planning activities benefiting all residents.
+Thus - the leave-no-one-behind approach of the 2030 Agenda -will also be more strongly reflected in political and administrative action.

 Who is carrying out the project?

-Commissioned by the German Federal Foreign Office https://www.auswaertiges-amt.de/de the project is carried out by the Service Agency Communities in One World (SKEW) of Engagement Global and implemented in cooperation with the Association of German Cities (Deutscher Städtetag) https://www.staedtetag.de .
+The project is commissioned by the German Federal Foreign Office and carried out by the Service Agency Communities in One World (SKEW) from Engagement Global in cooperation with the Association of German Cities .

 Engagement Global gGmbH